mkostandin/mkostandin/README.md

 I began working with optics at UMASS Lowell where I studied lithography and photonics as an intern.
 Soon after, I was testing products for one of the leading innovators in LED lighting.
 By the time I held a degree, I had already been working as an engineer with industrial lasers for nearly a year and I was hooked.

-I have great fun working on my passion projects or contributing here on Github.
 Thank you for visiting my profile and I hope we get the opportunity to collaborate.
-Happy Coding!

 ## Field-Programmable Gate Arrays(FPGAs)